 At least one intended parent must be 18 years or older.

-Single persons may be intended parents.
+Single persons and gay couples may be intended parents.

 The surrogate must be at least 25 years old.